CaseyRounseville/ConnectFour-Exercise1/README.md

 - Understand how to represent and implement the game board in code.
 - Demonstrate how to traverse arrays to evaluate if a player has won the game

+### TODO...
+- Download the files (use "Download ZIP" to the right)
+- Read the assignment
+- Answer the questions and turn in your answers on paper